Hi, my name is John, a full-time digital marketer, and I started this blog during my junior year of college.

-During engineering lectures, I was going down the rabbit hole of “how to make money online” business models such as self-publishing books on Amazon, affiliate marketing, freelancing, and e-commerce to name a few.
+During engineering lectures, I was going down the rabbit hole of “how to make money online” business models such as self-publishing books on Amazon, affiliate marketing, freelancing, and e-commerce, to name a few.

-Junior year of college was when I took the “I can make money online too” red pill.
+My junior year of college was when I took the “I can make money online too” red pill.

 I started with self-publishing with the help of free content and self-publishing courses.
 Later started getting familiar with the affiliate marketing world.

 The last two years of engineering school were brutal.
-I almost quit, but I knew it would break my parents’ heart, so I endured via a mini Stockdale Paradox.
+I almost quit, but I knew it would break my parents’ hearts, so I endured via a mini Stockdale Paradox.
 I had caught the entrepreneur bug and knew the new direction I wanted to move towards.

 The Start of My Online Marketing Career